Average True Range (ATR)

 Implementation Examples

-Compute ATR from OHLC arrays or candle collections in just a few lines:
+Compute ATR from OHLC arrays or Candles:

 use vectorta::indicators::atr::{atr, AtrInput, AtrParams};